Ireland

 Brunnera sibirica

-Brunnera sibirica, like its more famous relative Brunnera macrophylla, is suitable for beds in light shade.
-The blue color of their flowers is common to both, as is their vegetative cycle.
-After flowering, all energy is transferred to the leaves, which noticeably quickly grow to their final size, forming lush carpets.
-This Brunnera forms more shoots and is suitable for ground cover.
+Siberian bugloss, like its better-known relative large-leaf brunnera, is suitable for beds in light shade.
+The blue color of the flowers is common to them, and the course of vegetation is identical.
+After flowering, all energy is transferred to the leaves, which grow remarkably quickly to their final size and form rich carpets.
+This bugloss forms more shoots and is suitable for ground cover.
 It also copes better with unfavorable soil conditions and moisture deficits.

 Sold Out